spector700/lumastart/README.md

 ```bash
 lumastart
 ```
-Example of adding a keybind in hyprland to start `lumastart`.
+Example of adding a key bind in Hyprland to start `lumastart`.
 ```nix
 wayland.windowManager.hyprland.settings = {
   "$mod" = "SUPER";